iTunes Customer Service SUCKS

 Yesterday, there were two charges on my bank account in the amounts of $24.45 and $45.72.
-I don’t have an iTunes account attached to this account.
+I don’t have an iTunes account attached to my bank.
 I call bank, dispute, cancel card.
 Bank says call Apple to get a refund.
 Kay.

 So, let me get this straight.
 If your company grows into a giant conglomerate, it is suddenly just fine and dandy to offer absolutely NO phone customer service.